Two former Shrewsbury College students have been recognised by AoC’s Roll of Honour 2014

 “I was the Regional Winner of Apprentice of the Year with the Federation of Master Builders in 2008 and have since gone on to gain many extra qualifications.
 I built my way up to site foreman managing a team of between eight and 20 staff and up to four complex projects at any time.

 “English Construction has close links with the College and regularly takes on new apprentices and I oversaw their learning, coming full circle.

 “This year I launched my own business, J Buckley Building & Carpentry, based in Shrewsbury, and I have a number of exciting projects in the pipeline and am determined to see my company grow into a success.”

-Stuart Raine, Carpentry & Joinery and Construction Trades Lecturer, said: “I taught Jack and he was an excellent student so I always knew he’d make a splash in his career.
+Stuart Raine, Carpentry & Joinery and Construction Trades Tutor, said: “I taught Jack and he was an excellent student so I always knew he’d make a splash in his career.
 It’s really heart-warming to see students like Jack go on to do so well, and to have a business as successful as his is in its infancy is a testament to his skills and work ethic.
 I am glad the College and his Apprenticeship gave him such a good start.”